bsurc/pracprog/doc/syllabus.md

 Week 1: Computers, project definition, and our first web server

-Week 2: Importing eBird data into a relational database and writing queries
+Week 2: Importing eBird data into a relational database and writing simple queries

 Week 3: Defining and writing a web service and documenting our work